levymc/levymc/README.md

 - 👀 I'm interested in process automation using Python (Web Scraping - Selenium), databases and libraries (a bit of RPA too), web applications with Python Back End (Flask/Django) and other fun projects.
 - 🌱 I'm currently learning Django, Flask, Javascript and TypeScript.
 - 💞️ I'm looking for process automation and web application projects.
-- 📫 You can find me on LinkedIn and
+- 📫 You can find me on [LinkedIn](https://www.linkedin.com/in/levymcruz/)

 ## Skills
 - Python